mozilla-l10n/styleguides/guidelines/example_en-us.md

 ### Units of measurement

-The Imperial system is used for measurement in the United States.
+The imperial system is used for measurement in the United States.

 ### Address and postal code format